 While framing lumber is designed to take a lot of abuse, significant wetness can deteriorate the wood by causing mold and mildew.
-Mold can develop in wood within 48 hours of becoming wet.
+Mold on lumber can develop in wood within 48 hours of becoming wet.
 Once the rain stops, it is important to dry out the wood and look for signs of mold or mildew development immediately.
 Mold must be removed before you proceed with applying finishing materials.

 How can mold on lumber be prevented?

 Every year builders buy millions of feet of unseasoned or green lumber .
 Their plan is to allow the wood to dry out in open air during the framing phase of building.
 Often mills will apply anti-stain treatments which are coatings of fungicides intended to resist mold on lumber.
 The fungicides are applied by spray or by dipping bundles of wood into a fungicidal bath.

 The treatments provide protection against mold on lumber for up to six months.
 The fungicides are quite mild so workers can handle the boards without gloves — they are not a long-term protectant against mold or mildew.

 Since mold can grow on construction materials like wood and drywall, the question of mold first arises when these materials show up on the site.
 At this phase of the process, a builder or his contractors can inspect material shipments like framing packages to ensure that they don’t present a mold problem.